Skip to content

 How to Read a Trade Analyzer Verdict (Without Falling for Bad Math)

 Trade analyzers are some of the most-used and least-trusted tools in fantasy football.
 Punch in two players, get a verdict, and the manager on the other end of the trade has done the same thing and gotten a different verdict.
+One tool says a CeeDee Lamb-for-two-starters deal is fair; another says the Amon-Ra St. Brown side is clearly ahead.
 Both screenshots circulate in the league chat, both managers feel justified, and the trade falls apart.
-The problem isn't the tools — it's that most trade analyzers don't show their math, so you can't tell when the verdict is good and when it's nonsense.
+The problem is not the tools — it is that most trade analyzers do not show their math, so you cannot tell when the verdict is good and when it is nonsense.

 What a trade analyzer actually does